 Whether the market is weak or strong, there are always opportunities for profit in the market.
-This subscription provides a list of stocks that have had a recent strong advance.
-Just because they have already had an advance does not mean that their advance is over.
-If any have just declined, they may simply be offering a better entry point.
-There are those who know how to take advantage of such situatons.
+This subscription provides a list of stocks that have had a recent very strong advance.
+They are what we call “Hot Stocks.”
+Just because they have had an advance does not mean that their advance is over.
+Even If any have just declined a little, they may simply be offering a better entry point.
+There are those who know how to take advantage of such situations.

 Some consider a stock in a strong uptrend to be, by definition, “in a “setup” configuration.
 Therefore, from that perspective, the lists provided consist of stocks already in a type of setup configuration.
 There is no guarantee that a stock will continue in that pattern, but many traders have learned how to profit from stocks that show that behavior.
 For them, such stocks present a relatively high probability of a successful investment.
 Another type of setup is when a stock reaches a new 6-month high, declines for 3 to 5 days in stairstep fashion (each high lower than the previous high), followed by a day in which the high is higher than the previous day’s high with an increase in volume.
 This pattern suggests that, for some reason, there was a great deal of interest in the stock, causing it to surge to new highs.
 Then, profit-taking set in, causing an orderly decline for 3 to 5 days.
 Finally, new buyers entered the market to take advantage of the lowered price (causing the increase in volume and higher high).
 Such stocks may also appear on the “HotStocks” list and on the “Strongest Stocks” list.
 [They are also among those specifically sought by the “StockAlerts” algorithm.]

 Other setups are explained and illustrated on the bottom portion of the “Stock Alerts” page of this site.
-Many of those setups will be difficult to find on a “HotStocks” list because its focus on such intense buiying, but for momentum investors, that is not a problem.
+Many of those setups will be difficult to find on a “HotStocks” list because of its focus on such intense buying, but for momentum investors, that is not a problem.

-Our search begins with the Reuters stock database of over 8,000 U.S. listed stocks.
+Our search begins with the Reuters stock database of about 8,000 U.S. listed stocks.
 After filtering out preferred issues (it is difficult to find charts on those) and stocks that did not trade at least $500,000 worth of shares, our algorithm ranks the remaining stocks based on their recent action.
 This is not a simplistic ranking of stocks by their RSI.
 We have created an algorithm that is far more complex than the RSI because we wanted a list of stocks with better pattern profiles than what is typically found by the RSI.
-On the "Stock Market Review" page, just above the "PAL Report" we list 5 stocks taken from the bottom of the subscriber list.
-Subscribers get a daily list of the 50 stocks ranked highest by our algorithm.
-Therefore, the stocks listed on the "Stock Market Review" page may be among the least attractive of the 50 stocks that subscribers get.
+Subscribers get lists of the 100 stocks ranked highest by our algorithm (updated weekly).

 One thing that is very important in working with these stocks is to look for overhead resistance.
 This is best done by looking at several time frames (1-year, 3-year, and 5-year time-frames, for example).